-The PATA Youth Symposium 2026 (PYS 2026), organised by PATA and co-hosted by the Handong University, will take place alongside the PATA Annual Summit 2026 in Pohang, Korea (ROK).
+The PATA Youth Symposium 2026 (PYS 2026), organised by the Pacific Asia Travel Association (PATA) supported by Gyeongsangbuk-do Culture and Tourism Organization (GCTO), Pohang City, and PATA Thailand Chapter, will take place alongside the PATA Annual Summit 2026 in Pohang, Korea (ROK).

 Keynote Speeches